Online Social Networks: Threats and Solutions: Recommendations

-\item \textbf{Do Not Accept Friend Requests from Strangers.} As we demonstrated in Section~\ref{sec:threats}, fake profiles are quite common and often dangerous.
+\item \textbf{Do Not Accept Friend Requests From Strangers.} As we demonstrated in Section~\ref{sec:threats}, fake profiles are quite common and often dangerous.
 Therefore, if a user receives a friend request from an unknown person, we recommend ignoring such a request.
-If the user is uncertain and is considering approving the friend request, we recommend performing a short background check on the new ``friend'' and, at a minimum, insert the friend's profile image to Google Images Search~\cite{googleimg} and submit the friend's full name and other details to other search engines in order to validate the authenticity of the individual.
-In order to identify and remove strangers who are already listed as friends with the user, we recommend OSN users examine their friends list, or use applications such as the Social Privacy Protector~\cite{privacyprotector}, and periodically remove friends whom they are not familiar with or friends, such as exes, who should not have access to personal information.
-Additionally, if parents want to better monitor their children’s activity, it is also strongly recommended that they and their children scan the friends lists together in order to remove unwelcomed ``friends.''
+If the user is uncertain and is considering approving the friend request, we recommend performing a short background check on the new ``friend'' and, at a minimum, insert the friend's profile image into Google Images \s{search}~\cite{googleimg} and submit the friend's full name and other details to other search engines in order to validate the authenticity of the individual.
+In order to identify and remove strangers who are already listed as friends with the user, we recommend OSN users examine their friends list or use applications such as The Social Privacy Protector~\cite{privacyprotector} and periodically remove friends with whom they are not familiar or \s{friends} who should not have access to personal information.

 \item \textbf{Install Internet Security Software.} We advise OSN users to install at least one of the many commercial Internet security software products; Facebook offers several free security downloads~\cite{facebookav}.
 We also encourage users to install other security and privacy products as described in Section~\ref{sec:industry}.
-In addition, we recommend that parents monitor their children's OSN activity by using parental control software (see Section~\ref{sec:industry}).

-\item \textbf{Remove Installed Third-Party Applications.} Unbeknown to many users, third-party applications are frequently collecting online personal data.
+\item \textbf{Remove Installed Third-Party Applications.} Unbeknown to many users, third-party applications \s{frequently collect} online personal data.
 A recent study showed that 30\% of an examined group of Facebook users had at least forty applications installed on their accounts~\cite{fire2013friend}.
-It is recommended that a user not install new unnecessary applications on his or her account.
-Moreover, users are advised to go over their list of installed applications and remove any unnecessary applications.
+It is recommended that \s{users do} not install new, unnecessary applications on \s{their accounts}.
+Moreover, users are advised to \s{periodically} go over their list of installed applications and remove any unnecessary applications. \s{ \item \textbf{Do Not Publish Your Location.} As we described in Section~\ref{sec:modern}, many users publish their current or future location in multiple OSNs, and this information can be used by criminals or stalkers.
+It is recommended that users avoid publishing any geographic location whatsoever in their accounts.
+Moreover, users are advised to disable geotagging on their mobile devices and cameras to prevent uploading of photos and videos that may contain location information.}